 Define your entity (1 sentence)

-Question: If you are active in a world with your vision, your purpose and your mission, who should you be to fulfil your mission in the best way?
+Question: If you are active in a world with your vision, your purpose and your mission, who should you be to fulfill your mission in the best way?

 - Tip 1: To contribute is something different than to solve it….